-Yes.
-Amex Platinum does pay for Uber Eats purchases.
-In addition to normal ridesharing, Amex Platinum Uber credits cover food costs, delivery fees and service charges anywhere in the U.S. when using the Uber Eats app.
+Yes, the American Express Platinum card does pay for Uber Eats purchases.
+In addition to normal ridesharing, the American Express Platinum card Uber Cash Benefit consists of credits that cover food costs, delivery fees and service charges anywhere in the U.S. when using the Uber Eats app.

-Amex Platinum comes with $200 in Uber credits annually.
-That’s $15 in credits every month, with a $20 bonus in December ($35 total).
-Cardholders are automatically enrolled when adding an Amex Platinum card to their Uber account.
+What you get: The American Express Platinum card comes with $200 in Uber credits annually.
+That’s up to $15 in credits every month, with a $20 bonus in December (up to $35 total).
+Cardholders are automatically enrolled when adding an American Express Platinum card to their Uber account.

-The Uber Eats app is separate from the Uber ride-sharing app, so you will need to download it to your mobile device before you can apply Amex Platinum Uber credits.
-All payment information saved in the Uber app transfers to the Uber Eats app, which allows you to use your credits as long as your Platinum card is linked to the Uber app.
+How to get it: The Uber Eats app is separate from the Uber ride-sharing app, so you will need to download it to your mobile device before you can apply the American Express Platinum card Uber credits.
+All payment information saved in the Uber app transfers to the Uber Eats app, which allows you to use your credits as long as your American Express Platinum card is linked to the Uber app.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.